microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

     }
 }
 ```
-2. Save the index.js file with your changes, then open the **index.html** file in your browser to run the application (or refresh if it's already open).
-Reminder, you'll find the index.html file in the **AzureUniversityRedShirt-master\Challenges\WebAppHOL** directory on your computer.
+3. Save the index.js file with your changes, then open the **index.html** file in your browser to run the application (or refresh if it's already open).
+Reminder, you'll find the index.html file in the **WebAppHOL\WebAppHOL** directory on your computer.

-3. Note how the neighborhood pins are now colored to indicate which best the weighting category setting defined by the slider control.
+4. Note how the neighborhood pins are now colored to indicate which best the weighting category setting defined by the slider control.
 The displayed sliders are categories identified in the settings.js file.
+(Note: To toggle between the map view and the slider control, click the double arrows at the top of the window.)

   ![Display Categories Slider Control](img/WebApp_Default.png)

 <a name="Exercise7"></a>
 ## Exercise 7: Customizing the API for personalized results ##

-In this exercise, you will customize the implementation of the Project Wollongong API.
-The `categories` object, found in the **settings.js** file (located in the **AzureUniversityRedShirt-master\Challenges\WebAppHOL\js** directory), provides the full list of categories that are available for use with the Project Wollongong API.
+In this exercise, you will customize the implementation of the Project Local Insights API.
+The `categories` object, found in the **settings.js** file (located in the **WebAppHOL\WebAppHOL\js** directory), provides the full list of categories that are available for use with the Project Local Insights API.
 By modifying this `categories` object, you can change which sliders appear in the "Make It Yours" menu.

 1. Open the **settings.js** file in a text editor, and then browse to the **categories** object.
 Note that in the list of categories, all but five are currently commented out; these are the five criteria that are currently displayed in the ContosoBNB UI.
 Add and remove the commenting to match the following five categories: **Arts & Entertainment**, **Food & Drink Stores**, **Restaurants**, **Bars**, and **Bars/Nightlife**.
 These changes give preference to a rental property that is within walking distance to the best Seattle neighborhood for nightlife.